 Many readers will object to what Driscoll teaches in Chapter 8, “My Daddy is a Pastor.”
 This chapter is written to Gideon Driscoll, Mark’s youngest son.
 Here he encourages his son not to take faith for granted but does so in the context of a doctrine known as “unlimited limited atonement.”
 This is guaranteed to alienate most of his audience since so few people hold to it (Bruce Ware being one notable exception).
 While I’ll grant that Driscoll does a good job in explaining the doctrine (or doing so as well as it can be explained), it was not convincing.

 Though it may be true that at this time “few people hold to” “unlimited limited atonement” (elsewhere referred to as “un/limited atonement”), I do think that it is important to for those who hold to “Limited atonement” to respond to Driscoll’s teaching on this subject.
 For this “un/limited atonement” position is not only being taught by Mark Driscoll, who is wildly influential in some circles, but (as Challies mentions) Bruce Ware- who is a popular professor at the Southern Baptist Theological Seminary and the current president of the Evangelical Theological Society- holds this view as well.
 Unless we who hold to a traditional Reformed understanding of the extent of the atonement begin to formulate carefully thought out, biblical responses to “un/limited atonement,” many more will likely follow Driscoll and Ware into this error.

-In the following posts, I will attempt to respond to some of the issues raised by “un/limited atonement” as presented in Chapter 8 of Death by Love.`Explore posts in the same categories: Andrew, Doctrinal Issues
+In the following posts, I will attempt to respond to some of the issues raised by “un/limited atonement” as presented in Chapter 8 of Death by Love.`Andrew, Doctrinal Issues